rc2dev/get-memos/README.md

 # get-memos

-Export Memos to a markdown file.
+Export [Memos](https://www.usememos.com/) to a markdown file.

-## Installation and usage
+## Installation

-1. Create your configuration: `cp config_example.py config.py` and edit.
-2. Run `./app.py`.
+1. Clone the repository.

+2. Create a token on your Memos instance.

+3. Create your configuration from the example:
+   `cp config_example.py config.py && $EDITOR config.py`.

+## Usage

+Run `./app.py -h` for usage information.

 ## Known limitations

-This only intends to export the text of the memos.
+This only intends to export text.
 Attachments are not handled.

 ## License